 Minn.
 Stat.
-Section CHARTER SCHOOLS Yes No Workpape Reference 1 1 b. has an expected average life that: (1) will extend by more than four years as the result of an immediate and sustained parallel shift in the yield curve of plus 300 basis points, or (2) will shorten by more than six years as the result of an immediate and sustained parallel shift in the yield curve of minus 300 basis points; or c. will have an estimated change in price of more than 17 percent as the result of an immediate and sustained parallel shift in the yield curve of plus or minus 300 basis points.
+Section CHARTER SCHOOLS Yes No Workpape Reference b. has an expected average life that: (1) will extend by more than four years as the result of an immediate and sustained parallel shift in the yield curve of plus 300 basis points, or (2) will shorten by more than six years as the result of an immediate and sustained parallel shift in the yield curve of minus 300 basis points; or c. will have an estimated change in price of more than 17 percent as the result of an immediate and sustained parallel shift in the yield curve of plus or minus 300 basis points.
 3. Were all mortgage-backed securities purchased by the government entity after August 1, 1993, not "high risk?"
-Part VII.
-Broker Acknowledgment Certification § 118A.04, subd.
-9 A. Annually, prior to completing an initial investment transaction with each broker, did the charter school provide to that broker a written statement of investment restrictions?
+Dest VIII Destandado esta Cartifornia Part VII.
+Broker Acknowledgment Certification § 118A.04, A. Annually, prior to completing an initial investment transaction with each subd.
+9 broker, did the charter school provide to that broker a written statement of investment restrictions?
 B. Did the broker acknowledge receipt of the investment restrictions and agree to handle the charter school's account in accordance with the restrictions?
 C. Did the charter school retain documentation of compliance with A and B above?
 Part VIII.
-Claims and Disbursements - General Provisions § 124E.16, subd.
-1 Pursuant to Minn.
+Claims and Disbursements - General Provisions 0.40477.46 1 1 § 124E.16, Pursuant to Minn.
 Stat. § 124E.16, subd.
-1, charter schools are subject to and must comply with Minn.
-Stat. §§ 471.38, 471.391, 471.392, and 471.425. § 471.38, subd.
-1 A. Has every person, or the person's agent, claiming payment provided an itemized list in writing or electronic transaction record? § 471.38, subd.
-2 Note: The provisions of this section do not apply to any claim or demand for an annual salary or fees of jurors or witnesses, fixed by law, nor to the salary or wages of any employee whose salary or wages have been fixed on an hourly, daily, weekly, or monthly basis, by the governing board of the municipality, and which is now authorized by law to be paid on a payroll basis.
+1, charter schools are subject to and subd.
+1 must comply with Minn.
+Stat. §§ 471.38, 471.391, 471.392, and 471.425. § 471.38, A. Has every person, or the person's agent, claiming payment provided an subd.
+1 itemized list in writing or electronic transaction record? § 471.38, Note: The provisions of this section do not apply to any claim or demand for an subd.
+2 annual salary or fees of jurors or witnesses, fixed by law, nor to the salary or wages of any employee whose salary or wages have been fixed on an hourly, daily, weekly, or monthly basis, by the governing board of the municipality, and which is now authorized by law to be paid on a payroll basis. which is now authorized by law to be paid on a payron basis.